drelan/log_file_testing/README.md

 ##  Project 2 (unique_integer.py)
+Given a list of mixed integers and characters, where each integer is repeated twice except for one:

-The purpose of this project is to find the non-repeating integer
+a.
+Write a program to find the one integer that is not repeating twice.
+b.
+Write unit tests for your program.

+There is no need to solve for all possible scenario (Non-English support, Unicode support, white spaces, etc.).

 ### Installation
 - Install pytest testing framework using pip